azeti/challenge-lead-developer/README.md

 # Technology

-The main purpose of this challenge is to review code that you've written and to evaluate if you can explain your workflow or an architecture to the team.
-We don't expect full blown software projects in the prototpye.
-This is intended to be a show case of your software engineering skillset.
+The technology section is intended to be a show case of your software engineering skillset.

-__Pick one of the two (a or b) technology tasks.__
+__Select only one of the following options!__

 ## a) Present an existing software project of yours